18F/ux-guide/_pages/research/do.md

 - Concluding thanks, questions, and opportunities to follow up
 - Ask who else you should meet with (if appropriate)

-For starting points, see this [example interview guide](https://methods.18f.gov/interview-script/) ([18F/GSA internal version](https://docs.google.com/document/d/1kju19eC5vjqAd6bZCprniLixr1_u1b4Qfs1zVwTn6UA/edit#)).
+For starting points, see this [example interview guide](https://methods.18f.gov/interview-script/) ([18F/GSA access only version](https://docs.google.com/document/d/1kju19eC5vjqAd6bZCprniLixr1_u1b4Qfs1zVwTn6UA/edit#)).

 When interviewing stakeholders, ask about their work as it relates to your research area of focus.
 Ask about business processes in which they play a role, the information and tools they use, the things they produce or make, and the decisions they’re responsible for.
 Ask about the people they work with on a regular basis and any challenges they face.